Net Present Value Calculator

 Future Value (FV) is the total value at the end of the time period.

 What are periods?

 Periods are the number of times that compounding (and payments) take place.

 What is the rate?

 The rate is the amount of interest earned per compounding period.

 A payment is an amount either deposited or withdrawn at each compounding period.

 A negative number designates an amount that is deposited, while a positive one withdrawn.
 For example, if $100 is deposited each compounding period, it would be entered as '-100', while if $75 was payed out each compounding period, it would be entered as '75'.

-What is Payments at start or end of period?
+What are Payments at start or end of a period?

 A payment at the beginning of a period would mean that the payment (or deposit) occurs at the beginning of each period.